Alexandra Spaulding: Storylines

 She would return several years later, after Alan had a heart attack and the company was in turmoil.
 She pushed him out and tried to keep the bottle on Gus' parentage as long as possible.
 When it came out, desperate to hold onto the power she had left, she drugged Alan and tried to drive him mad.
 He went one better and managed to trick her into a confession of her crimes, not least of which was the stalking and covert harassment of Reva Shayne.
 He pushed her out of company leadership and into pharmaceuticals.
 There, she got involved with illegal trading and the sinister Antimonius drug ring.
 Alan, to her surprise, tried to save her from prosecution, but when Frank Cooper would not relent, she tried to frame him.
 This backfired, destroying her relationship with Frank's father Buzz Cooper and she ended up in jail only to be freed by her brother just as Phillip was 'murdered'.
 The siblings continued their fighting, if in a somewhat more low-key fashion, while she blackmailed him for his role in Phillip's death.
 Her testimony eventually freed Harley Cooper and almost jailed Alan.
 Subsequently, she played a more minor role, mostly as a help to Alan-Michael and a much needed balance to her brother.
 She had one final major storyline when Alexandra suddenly married her much younger chauffeur as an effort of keeping him in the country and committed several crimes in order to keep him out of the arms of the much younger Marina Cooper.
 During the last year of the show, Alexandra became a sounding board of advice to her back-from-the-dead nephew, Philip, his daughter Lizzie and various friends and family members who forgave her for her past schemes.

 In the Guiding Light finale, Alexandra mourned the sudden death of her brother Alan and left Springfield to travel around Europe with Fletcher Reade, promising to return for an upcoming family wedding.

+Reception

+Charlie Mason from Soaps She Knows placed the 2002 recast of Alexandra on his list of the worst soap opera recasts of all time, commenting "As stunt-casting ideas go, it wasn't half bad: In 2002, the CBS soap hired Dynasty's Alexis, Joan Collins, to play its Alexis, Alexandra.
+Trouble was, the rigors of daytime were far greater than the rigors of primetime — and fans weren't pleased to see previous Alex Marj Dusay kicked to the curb, either — so halfway through her six-month contract, Collins quit, only to be replaced by the actress she'd replaced."